Piderman/mattycollins.com.au/_posts/2014-02-13-jquery-conventions.md

 The above means we don't need anything extra in the DOM to connect a button its content.
 There is a 1-1 connection now as each `.tabContent` has a matching button with the text of the heading with the exact same index.

 ##Scafolding
 Combing some of the above, a move complex navigation for the tabs can be setup.
 I'd prefer that each button is outputted in a list.
-The below will feel very long-hand for a basis `ul > li > button` setup, but helps a lot when dealing with more complex situations.
+The below will feel very long-hand for a basic `ul > li > button` setup, but helps a lot when dealing with more complex situations.

 {% highlight javascript %}
 // [1]